06 May 2015:

 In recent years, Oklahoma has experienced a stunning increase in the number of earthquakes.
 Yet despite numerous

 studies to the contrary, state officials have remained skeptical of the link between this seismic boom and oil and gas activity.
-That ended this week with the announcement by the Oklahoma Geological Survey that oil and gas wastewater injection wells were, indeed, the “likely” cause of “the majority” of that state’s earthquakes.
+That ended last month with the announcement by the Oklahoma Geological Survey that oil and gas wastewater injection wells were, indeed, the “likely” cause of “the majority” of that state’s earthquakes.
 Oklahoma geologist Todd Halihan, who has examined this issue, welcomed the announcement.
 In an interview with Yale Environment 360

 , Halihan outlines some ways that the abnormal seismic activity in Oklahoma might be tamped down.
 But he also explains why he believes the problem has no quick or easy fixes.